Frequently Asked Questions

 If you are not sure whether you are included in the Settlement Class, or you have questions about the case, you may call the toll-free number, 1-877-308-3773.

-Defendants agreed to provide a partial refund or credit in the amount of 12.5% of the net premium for each Settlement Class Member’s hazard LPI policy, provided each Settlement Class Member submits a valid and properly completed Claim Form, including for some claimants, providing a form of verification of their identity.
+Defendants agreed to provide a partial refund or credit in the amount of 12.5% of the net premium for each Settlement Class Member’s hazard LPI policy, provided each Settlement Class Member submitted a valid and properly completed Claim Form by February 10, 2015, including for some claimants, providing a form of verification of their identity.
 As described in further detail in response to Question #9, whether a Settlement Class Member is eligible to receive a partial refund or credit (towards what the Settlement Class Member owes Chase Defendants) depends on whether he or she paid the premiums charged by Chase Defendants for the hazard LPI policy or whether he or she did not pay and still owes those premiums to Chase Defendants.
-Each Settlement Class Member must submit a Claim Form to be eligible to receive these benefits.
+Each Settlement Class Member must have submitted a timely, valid, and properly completed Claim Form by February 10, 2015, to be eligible to receive these benefits.
 The total cash benefit available to Settlement Class Members exceeds $300 million.
 Defendants also have agreed to additional injunctive relief from which you may benefit.
 The Settlement benefits are described in further detail in the Settlement Agreement, which is available on this website.